-The police department received 9,853 calls for service in 2021.
-This is an approximate 7.5% increase from last year.
+The police department received 8,646 calls for service in 2022.
+This is a significant decrease from last couple of years.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
-Not counting the chief, assistant chief, detective and SRO, the average number of calls per officer was 821 calls per each patrol officer in 2021 if fully staffed.
+Not counting the chief, assistant chief, detective, code enforcement and SRO, the average number of calls per officer was 786 calls per each patrol officer in 2022 if fully staffed.